 The most southerly section of coastal defences at Saltburn comprises the masonry and concrete seawalls and concrete aprons protecting the public house and land to the east of the slipway.
-The condition of the assets remains in poor condition as it did in 2016.
+The condition of the assets remains in poor condition as has done since 2016.
 The masonry and concrete seawalls show extensive signs of cracking and abrasion, particularly towards the eastern end.
 It was noted during the 2018 survey that the boundary wall fronting the public house car park has collapsed.
-This is most likely due to vehicle impact.
+This had not been fully repaired in 2020.

 The concrete apron/revetment poured to east of the defence is severely undercut with numerous voids forming, and in parts has shown signs of collapse.
-The masonry walls higher up the slope were also undercut, as noted in 2016.
+The masonry walls higher up the slope were also undercut, as noted in 2018.